-- “For many years before Erica started to write the builder’s guide [above], she was cranking out detailed plans for rocket mass heaters that she and ernie had designed and built during a workshop.
+- “For many years before Erica started to write the builder’s guide [above], she was cranking out detailed plans for rocket mass heaters that she and Ernie had designed and built during a workshop.
 She would never release plans until the installation was at least a year old and had proved to be a success.
-As the years passed, she amassed a LOT of plans, wrote several ebooks and even started share the earliest dabblings of her new book.
+As the years passed, she amassed a LOT of plans, wrote several ebooks and even started sharing the earliest dabblings of her new book.
 Demand was high.
 Eventually she offered it all as one big gob of files.” – Paul Wheaton

 - Erica and Ernie Wisner also offer a FREE design which you can download here: https://richsoil.com/annex-plans.php

 - Find amazing designs to purchase at cheap prices at www.walkerstoves.com.

 - Batch box designs via Peter Van Den Berg’s site!!! http://batchrocket.eu/en/designs

 - Tiny house design: http://batchrocket.eu/en/applications#redbell, or https://permies.com/t/71576/tiny-house-rocket-mass-heater, also seen in this video, with a j-tube tiny house barrel heater in the beginning -also covered here.

 - a several-barrel system designed for a greenhouse

 - here a ‘list’ of all the rocket mass heaters and stoves at Paul Wheaton labs (the home of http://www.permies.com), with pictures!